How to Start a Local News Newsletter for Your Town or Village

 Step 1 Open morningmail.ai

-The starter already tells the agent to skip national politics and prefer the things that change daily life—transport, housing, council decisions, openings.
-It names a couple of big-city papers as examples; swap those for your own local outlet ("cite the Ithaca Voice") and the brief points straight at the reporting you trust.
+That Assignment already tells the agent to skip national politics and prefer the things that change daily life—transport, housing, council decisions, openings.
+Click it and name your own paper ("cite the Ithaca Voice"), or tap "+ name sources", and the brief points straight at the reporting you trust.

 Get more out of your brief